hardbyte/python-can/doc/interfaces/ixxat.rst

     The Linux ECI SDK is currently unsupported, however on Linux some devices are supported with :doc:`socketcan`.

+The :meth:`~can.interfaces.ixxat.IXXATBus.send_periodic` method is supported natively through the on-board cyclic transmit list.
+The only limitation is that when using the :meth:`~can.interfaces.ixxat.canlib.CyclicSendTask.modify_data` method, the message needs to be removed and re-added which will cause a glitch in the periodicity.

 Bus
 ---

 .. autoclass:: can.interfaces.ixxat.IXXATBus

+.. autoclass:: can.interfaces.ixxat.canlib.CyclicSendTask